arzwa/InfGenetics/doc/infmodel.md

 reduction leads to a kind of 'internal' inbreeding, as the segregation variance is reduced with respect to $V_i^\ast$.

+## Simulations

+![Decline of genetic variance ($V_G$) with inbreeding (drift) in a population of 100 haploids (black), 100 diploids (red) and 100 tetraploids (blue) with equal $V_0$ and initial $V_G$.
+Solid lines show the (approximate for tetraploids) expected exponential decline
+$V_G(0)e^{-t/(mN)}$.](img/124.pdf){width=60%}

 # The infinitesimal model for mixed-ploidy populations

 ## Scaling of genetic variance across ploidy levels

+When considering mixed-ploidy populations, we need to consider how equilibrium variances in the model scale with ploidy level, and how offspring of different ploidy levels are derived from a parental pair.
 If we consider the infinitesimal model as the limit of a large number of additive Mendelian loci, the genotypic value of an individual is defined as

 $$ z = \sum_{k=1}^n \sum_{l=1}^m a_{k,l} $$